emstoudenmire/parallelDMRG/README.md

 same directory that your code is running in.
 The program will see this file and begin running.
 After the program starts running and a bug is encountered, you can see the backtrace in the debugger attached to whichever process encountered the bug.

+# Acknowledgements

+Thanks to David Jansen for upgrading the code to work with version 3 of ITensor.